 The Ministerial Priesthood Reserved to Men

-In the Catholic Church, only men receive the priesthood.
-This reserve grows clear when one looks at what the priesthood is, who instituted it, and what the priest signifies before the assembly.
+In the Catholic Church, only men receive the ministerial priesthood, that of the ordained priest.
+This reserve holds to the very form Christ gave his priesthood and to what the priest signifies before the assembly.

 The priesthood, a call

 The priesthood is a gift, received from on high.
-No one makes himself a priest: one is called to it, and one receives through ordination what one cannot give oneself: “No one takes this honour upon himself; he is called by God, as Aaron was.”
-Hebrews 5:4 A man himself cannot claim it as a right; he awaits it as a call.
+No one makes himself a priest: one is called to it, and one receives through ordination what one cannot give oneself: “No one takes this honor upon himself; he is called to it by God, just as Aaron was.”
+Hebrews 5:4 No one can claim it as a right, not even a man: he awaits it as a call.
 From there, everything is settled in the call of Christ: whom he calls, and the form he willed to give his priesthood.

 The choice of the Twelve

 This choice was free.
-Christ welcomed women in a way his age ignored: women followed and served him, and it was they who first found the empty tomb and saw the Risen One, sent to announce him to the apostles (John 20:11-18).
-He who entrusted to women the first announcement of the resurrection nonetheless reserved the apostolic charge to the Twelve.
-His choice therefore carries an intention, free of the customs of the moment.
+Christ welcomed women in a way his age ignored: women followed and served him, and it was they who first found the empty tomb and saw the Risen One, sent to announce him to the apostles. “go to my brothers and tell them: I am ascending to my Father and your Father, to my God and your God.”
+John 20:17 He who entrusted to women the first announcement of the resurrection nonetheless reserved the apostolic charge to the Twelve.
+His choice therefore carries a deliberate intention, and not the mere reflection of the habits of his time.

 The priest, sign of Christ the Bridegroom

 The deep reason lies in what the priest represents.
-In the Eucharist, the priest lends his voice and his hands to Christ: pronouncing the words of the Supper, it is in the name of Christ that he acts, and Christ makes himself present through him.
+In the Eucharist, the priest lends his voice and his hands to Christ: pronouncing the words of the Supper, it is in the name of Christ that he acts, in the very person of Christ, in persona Christi, and Christ makes himself present through him.
 The priest is the visible sign of Christ in the midst of the assembly.

 Now Christ gave himself as the Bridegroom of the Church.
-He loves her, gives himself up for her, unites himself to her: “Husbands, love your wives, as Christ loved the Church and gave himself up for her.”
-Ephesians 5:25 This nuptial bond states the depth of salvation, the union of God and his people, which Scripture seals as a great mystery: “This mystery is great; I say it with reference to Christ and the Church.”
+He loves her, gives himself up for her, unites himself to her: “Husbands, love your wives as Christ loved the Church: he gave himself up for her.”
+Ephesians 5:25 This nuptial bond states the depth of salvation, the union of God and his people.
+Paul calls it a mystery, a reality hidden in God and unveiled by him, surpassing all expectation: in Christ wedding the Church is disclosed the design God held hidden, to unite men to himself as a bride to her bridegroom: “This mystery is great: I say it with Christ and the Church in mind.”
 Ephesians 5:32

 The priest therefore bears the sign of Christ the Bridegroom before the Church, his Bride.
 A sign speaks by resembling what it figures: the water of baptism evokes what washes, the bread what nourishes.
-In the same way, to figure the Bridegroom calls for a man: a woman cannot hold, in the sign, the role of the Bridegroom who is Christ.
+In the same way, to figure Christ the Bridegroom, the sign calls for a man: it is in him that the nuptial likeness lets itself be seen.
+This is the language of the sign, not a superiority of man over woman.

 What the Church has received

 This choice the Church received from Christ and keeps.
 She acknowledges herself without power to change it, for it touches the form Christ gave to his priesthood.
+The Congregation for the Doctrine of the Faith recalled it in 1976 in the declaration Inter insigniores, and John Paul II established it definitively in 1994, in the letter Ordinatio sacerdotalis: the Church has no authority whatsoever to confer priestly ordination on women, and this judgment is to be held by all the faithful.
 In this, the reserve differs from a custom like the veil, which has varied with the times: this one belongs to what the priesthood is.
 The Church therefore holds it as stable.

 Service and holiness

-The priesthood is a service, ordered to the salvation of others.
-Greatness, in the Gospel, is played out in holiness, without passing through ordination: the highest of creatures, she who bore God and whom all generations call blessed, was a woman, and none surpasses her: “All generations will call me blessed.”
-Luke 1:48
+The priesthood is a service, ordered to the salvation of others, and not a rank that would raise one above the rest.
+Christ said it to his apostles when they dreamed of precedence: “whoever wants to become great among you shall be your servant.”
+Matthew 20:26 Greatness, in the Gospel, is played out in holiness, and holiness passes by another road than ordination.
+The highest of creatures, she who bore God and whom all generations call blessed, was a woman, and none surpasses her: “all generations will call me blessed.”
+Luke 1:48 The Church has moreover proclaimed several women Doctors, among them Saint Catherine of Siena, Saint Teresa of Ávila and Saint Thérèse of Lisieux, recognizing in them teachers of the spiritual life for the whole Church.

 The priesthood reserved to men thus states Christ the Bridegroom who gives himself for his Church.